SimonAmable/AutomateYourJobSearch/README.md

   - Create a .env file with your login credentials.
   - Run the script to automate the job matching process.

+how to setup venv:
+- python -m venv venv               # or python3, depending on your setup
+- python -m venv venv               # or python3, depending on your setup
+- venv/bin/activate                 # or activate.bat on Windows
+- pip install -r requirements.txt
+- #should be good to run now with: python -u filename.py

 More requirerements:
   - global variables that need customization are at the top of the file
   - please enter your login credentionals into a dont env file with approriate varibles before running